-A visit to Te Papa is an absolute must on a visit to Wellington – and as our first day was rainy, it was the perfect chance to go.
+A visit to Te Papa is an absolute must on a visit to Wellington – and as our first full day was rainy, it was the perfect chance to go.
 Te Papa is rated the best museum in the southern hemisphere, and I was excited to see what it had to offer to earn that title.

 This whole area was both absolutely fascinating and heartbreaking.
 Given how often you hear of New Zealand’s involvement with any wars (i.e. never), this exhibition gives a huge dose of justice to those who gave their lives or survived with the terrible memories.
 So much detail has gone into all the stories of each soldier, lieutenant, even families.
 Each battle, failed strategy, loss – this is something you just don’t learn about in school in the UK or the US.